1. Homepage

 The fund is still closed for deposits and withdrawals due to large redemptions during November and December as previously communicated.
 The fund does not expect to pay partial redemptions in March, if that changes the information will be updated on Finserve Nordics AB's website under questions and answers.
 The fund's hope and expectation is still that redemptions will be handled during April, but the fund also sees difficulties with refinancing and sales in the market, which may complicate the process of collecting repayments.
 The fund will update applicable redemptions if new information arises during the month.

-NAV influencing factors for February are above all the fund's listed shareholdings, which have increased at the same time as the reserves increased on two engagements where the risk has increased.
+Factors affecting the NAV for February are above all the fund's listed shareholdings, which have risen at the same time as the reserves increased on two engagements where the risk has increased.
 The fund has updated the credit rating of several counterparties and will continue to evaluate valuations and the development of the companies during Q1 and Q2.
 The fund continues to see indications that the recovery, reduced inflation and falling interest rates, will take longer than previously expected and that the market situation continues to put pressure on the companies.
-Reserves and borrowers are evaluated monthly to act and adjust the value if the risks rise or changes in the market affect sectors or borrowers.
+Reserves and borrowers are evaluated monthly to act and adjust the value if risks rise or changes in the market affect sectors or borrowers.

 The market and the economy